bihealth/reev/docs/doc_quickstart.rst

 5. The population frequencies in dfiferent populations.
    Click on the population name to obtain frequency details by XX/XY karyotype.
 6. Variant pathogenicity scores from different tools, aggregated by dbNSFP.
+   To help interpreting the variant scores, we show scores calibrated following :footcite:t:`pejaver:2022` where applicable (currently for all scores except for SpliceAI).
 7. Also, you can find the UCSC 100 vertebrate conservation here on the protein level.
 8. Link-outs to genome browsers and various external tools to help you to assess the variant further.
 9. Query the GA4GH Beacon network for presence of the variant at other sites.